Trade in Services Agreement

-The TiSA negotiations between the US, EU, Australia and about 20 other mostly industrialised countries are a current priority for the Australian Government.
-The negotiations are being driven by global services corporations which want to deregulate trade in services further than what can be achieved through the World Trade Organisation.
-The aim to finish by the end of 2016 has been abandoned because of European popular opposition and EU differences with the US.
+The TiSA negotiations between the US, EU, Australia and about 20 other mostly industrialised countries began in 2013.
+The negotiations were driven by global services corporations which want to deregulate trade in services further than what could be achieved through the World Trade Organisation.
+The negotiations were suspended in 2016 when the US Trump government withdrew from them.
 See background here and leaked documents here.

 Major issues: secrecy, restrictions on government regulation of services, data regulation, expansion of foreign investment in competitive tendering, pressure for privatisation of services.